sendgrid/docs/source/Classroom/Deliver/Undeliverable_Email/my_emails_are_going_to_spam.md

 ISPs will always check how your recipients react to your messages (click, open, delete, mark them as spam).
 If you are sending too many messages to a recipient, then this may be a factor causing bad feedback from the recipient and the messages will go to spam.
 On the other hand, if a recipient opens messages in a timely manner and engages with them, it can lead to better future delivery!

 {% anchor h2 %}
-Whitelabeling
+Sender authentication
 {% endanchor %}

 In order to show the ISPs that you are the sender and that you meant to send these messages, the authentication needs to be properly done.

-The sending domain needs to be [whitelabeled]({{root_url}}/User_Guide/Settings/Whitelabel/index.html) (so that the SPF and DKIM pass).
-We highly recommend whitelabeling all of the links that you include in your email - as mentioned above, these links should be on your own domain and they shouldn't be blacklisted.
+The sending domain needs to be [authenticated]({{root_url}}/User_Guide/Settings/Sender_authentication/How_to_set_up_domain_authentication.html) (so that the SPF and DKIM pass).
+We highly recommend branding the links that you include in your email - as mentioned above, these links should be on your own domain and they shouldn't be blacklisted.

-If the above guidelines are met (the sending domain matches the whitelabeled domain; the authentication is properly handled, the content is relevant and not using spam triggering words, and the IP is clean and warmed-up) then your messages should start going to inbox.
+If the above guidelines are met (the sending domain matches the authenticated domain; the authentication is properly handled, the content is relevant and not using spam triggering words, and the IP is clean and warmed-up) then your messages should start going to inbox.

 This does not happen overnight, however.
 It usually takes ISPs up to 30 days to change/assign a reputation for the sending IP or a new domain, and up to 12 months to change the reputation of a domain that they know to have bad sending practices.

-Afterwards, you'll want to whitelabel your dedicated IPs and separate your marketing email from your transactional email by using the following format when whitelabeling your sending domains:
+Afterwards, you'll want to set up reverse DNS on your dedicated IPs and separate your marketing email from your transactional email by using the following format when authenticating your sending domains:

 `em.marketing.domain.com` and `em.transactional.domain.com` and use `email@marketing.domain.com` in the from domain rather than the root domain.